 Explore with interactionBrowse

 Best viewed in Chrome, desktop.
-On mobile devices, use the right side for panning, and the left side for tapping on sentences/names.
+On smartphones, use the right side for panning, and the left side for tapping on sentences/names.

 CONCEPT, RESEARCH, UI&UX DESIGN, DEVELOPMENT